edmochan/thrive-mentorship/students/index.md

 Your mentor can help you with things like resumes, cover letters, applications, interviewing, and other career-related skills as well.
 This mentorship program is not a guarantee for a job or internship, but their advice can be invaluable in helping you find the position you are ultimately looking for.

+Below is an overview of the mentorship program, along with links to various resources provided.

 ## 2\.
 What You Gain from this Experience

 By **actively** participating, you can expect to discuss, practice, and develop several skills.
 Below we provide a partial list of skills and competencies you may wish to work on with your mentor, though you are encouraged to work on whatever skills with which you feel you need the most help.
 The more you engage in this relationship, the more you can expect to get out of it.